3rd March 2022

 At CFH, we hold the Forest Stewardship Council (FSC) certification, which is endorsed by WWF and the Woodland trust.

 Products made with wood and paper from FSC forests are marked with their ‘tick tree’ logo.
-When you see this logo, you can be confident that the world’s forests were not harmed in its creation.
+When you see this logo, you can be confident that the world’s forests were not harmed in their creation.

 We’re proud of our long history of responsibility and taking our environmental obligations seriously.
 But there’s always more we can do.